broiledcow/124/src/articles/artists/fake-band-for-testing.md

 ---
-name: The Cleaners From Venus
+name: Fake Band For Testing
 genre:
-    - Indie Rock
-    - Jangle Pop
+    - mouse music
-    - Blah Blah Blah

 members:
-    - Martin Newell
-    - Lawrence "Lol" Elliot
-    - Giles Smith
+    - 1000 mice
+    - many more mice
+    - who even cares
 yearsActive:
-    - 1980s
-    - 1990s
     - 2010s
-    - 2020s

 thumbAlt: The cleaners from venus in xxxx
 description: An innovative lo-fi group from the early 80's
-related:
 tags:
-    - thisismetag
 ---

 <mark>The Cleaners From Venus</mark> were blah blah blah something, article here, etc